University of Latvia

 1. Restoration Planning (Activity T.2.1)

-- In close cooperation with the lead partner, the Latvian Fund for Nature, UL develops detailed restoration plans for project farms.
+• In close cooperation with the Latvian Fund for Nature, UL develops detailed restoration plans for project farms.
 These plans are based on baseline inventories of vegetation, habitats, and soils.
 They define specific goals, identify the most suitable methods, and provide practical guidance to farmers for long-term management after restoration.

 2. Monitoring Restoration Success (Activity T.3.1)

-- UL is responsible for the scientific evaluation of grassland restoration results.
+• UL is responsible for the scientific evaluation of grassland restoration results.
 Experts conduct monitoring before and after the implementation of restoration measures, using photo-monitoring, vegetation surveys, and soil analyses.
-Special attention is given to innovative or less widely tested methods (e.g., reducing soil fertility, species introduction via green hay or turf transfer, deep ploughing, etc.).
+Special attention is given to innovative methods like species introduction via seeds, seed hay, turf transfer or deep ploughing, etc.

 3. Ecosystem Services and Forage Quality (Activity T.3.1)

-- Additionally, UL conducts socio-ecological research by interviewing farmers and mentors to understand their motivation, daily practices, and barriers to using semi-natural grasslands.
+• Additionally, UL conducts social ecological research by interviewing farmers and mentors to understand their motivation, daily practices, and barriers to using semi-natural grasslands.
 This helps develop recommendations that are realistic and easily integrated into standard farming operations.

 Expected Results (2026–2027):